Scroll to navigation

 Background color of a status bar for a focused region on screen number x when a workspace-free window is focused.

-A comma separated list of up to 10 colors can be specified, with the same syntax and behavior as bar_color.
+A comma-separated list of multiple colors can be specified, with the same syntax and behavior as bar_color.
 Default is rgb:40/40/00.

 [x]